TalAter/SpeechKITT/docs/README.md

 ## setStylesheet(string)

-Set the URL to the stylesheet for the UI
+Set the URL for the stylesheet for the UI

 ### Params: